sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

      * there are still symlinks from `${HOME}` to other places, for exceptions.
 See below.

  * `/data/pub` is a large lv on SATA disc for shared data
-     * the size of current `/data/pub` can be reduced a bit and given to `/home`
+     * the size of current `/data/pub` will be reduced a bit and given to `/home`
-     * the filesystems of `/data/home` and `/data/pub` will both be **ext4fs** so I can adjust the balance of their sizes
+     * the filesystems `/data/home` and `/data/pub` will both be formatted **ext4fs** so I can adjust the balance of their sizes
      * there's no longer a need for `/data/usr`: give that to `/home` too

  * `/data/vms` is a large lv on SATA for virtual machines
      * It will be formatted as **btrfs** with subvolumes for COW or non-COW depending on the virtualisation technology (Docker can use btrfs for host-native COW, VirtualBox works better on a journaled filesystem since it does it's own COW within its virtual disc image files)

- * `/data/mem` is a (comparitively) small but fast lv on the SSD (the old home volume, repurposed)
+ * `/data/mem` is a (comparatively) small but fast lv on the SSD (the old home volume, repurposed)
-     * the filesystem for `/data/mem` there will be **btrfs**
+     * the filesystem for `/data/mem`  will be **btrfs**
      * private subvolumes within, for users:  `/data/mem/${USER}` (can turn on/off btrfs features for these)

- * If the SSD is not fast enough, I can still make and mount a [RAM drive](https://en.wikipedia.org/wiki/RAM_drive) for super-duper fast things access to temporary things, if I want to (with 32GB RAM, I've certainly got the space!): e.g. a SQLite database, so long as I copy it out if it's not so temporary...
+ * If the SSD is not fast enough, I can still make and mount a [RAM drive](https://en.wikipedia.org/wiki/RAM_drive) for super-duper fast access to temporary things, if I want to (with 32GB RAM, I've certainly got the space!): e.g. a SQLite database, so long as I copy it out if it's not so temporary...

  * Backups are written to a secondary (removable) SATA disc drive.